Notes on the Geography of Northern India: Darjeeling

 This pharmacy is listed in Murray's for 1924.

-You can see at least two rows of the retaining walls that keep the building from sliding to oblivion.
+You can see at least two rows of the retaining walls that keep the pharmacy from sliding to oblivion.

 Glenary's bakery and cafe.